 Please see below for specific guidance on the completion of each tab.

-Project/Application Start Page: Adding an Academic Supervisor
+Project/Application Start Page: Adding a Supervisor

-- Scroll down to the bottom of the 'Project' page where you have an opportunity to add your Academic Supervisor under the Participants panel. - Supervisors can be added by clicking "Lookup" on the Participants panel.
+• Scroll down to the bottom of the 'Project/Application Start' page where you must add your Supervisor under the Participants panel.